 Symptoms and signs of vitamin D deficiency

 Not everyone with a deficiency in vitamin D will experience symptoms and sometimes the symptoms which can occur, can be very subtle so may not be noticed immediately.
 The most common symptoms associated with vitamin D deficiency are joint, muscle or bone pain which can lead to a feeling of weakness in the affected areas, as well as general tiredness and fatigue.
-There is also a big link between vitamin D deficiency and depression (including increased risk of suicide), so if you are suffering from prolonged low mood or depressive symptoms this is something that may be worth investigating further.
+There is also a big link between vitamin D deficiency and depression, so if you are suffering from prolonged low mood or depressive symptoms this is something that may be worth investigating further.

 Who is most at risk of deficiency?